Use 'Enter' for

 As a suggestion

-The left-handed subatomic particles have positive electric charge, and produce left-handed positive electric field particles
+The left-handed base particles have positive electric charge, and produce left-handed positive electric field particles

-And the right-handed subatomic particles have negative electric charge, and produce right-handed negative electric field particles
+And the right-handed base particles have negative electric charge, and produce right-handed negative electric field particles

 Since the 'neutral' particle is a left-handed torus moving inside a right-handed torus, or vice versa